zhengguoh/PEDCC_OOD/README.md

 # PEDCC_OOD

-The code will be updated soon
+Soon to be open source!